Undergraduate Physical Education General

 An activity course instructing students in the basic fundamentals of tennis.
 The course consists of learning and practicing six basic strokes.
 An attempt is made to develop an appreciation and love for the game so the student will participate in the activity after college.

-BEGINNING WEIGHT TRAINING
+BEGINNING WEIGHT TRAINING (GP)

 Physical Education General 167